PHWOOOAAAR Argentina – all that delicious meat…you truly spoil us!

 We tried a lot of the freshwater fish when travelling in the Misiones and Corrientes provinces.
 Our favourite is the pacú with criolla salad at the excellent Puerto Valle hotel in the Esteros del Ibera:

 Whilst the pacús are tasty on a plate, you'd not want to meet one in the river: they have unusual square like teeth, very similar to ours!

-- laugh along with our 10 interesting facts about Argentina
+- Read more with ten interesting facts about the country of Argentina

 - If you're travelling further make sure you check out these sexy and gay friendly hotels in Córdoba

 - We also have a full gay city guide to Cordoba